What are the benefits of the PSTN Switch-off?

 It’s likely by now that you’ve heard about the PSTN switch-off and how it will affect your business (and home).
 PSTN and ISDN lines will be switched off in 2025 with all lines and services connected to them affected as well.
 Broadband services will also be affected with traditional ADSL and FTTC also being switched off and businesses needing to switch to full fibre.

 This means you will have to change your current phone line and internet services over to VoIP and fibre.
 This may sound like a lot of hassle but the fact is, the old PSTN and ISDN services have become very outdated so it’s time to make way for new technology which will lead to better, more reliable communication.
 Let’s take a look at all of the benefits of the switch-off and what these newer technologies can bring to your business.

 We supply the latest in VoIP telephone systems, mobile communication and unified communications solutions, allowing your teams to communicate more effectively and improving productivity across your business.

 What are PSTN and ISDN?

-PSTN stands for the Public Switched Telephone Network.
-This was originally made up of the traditional copper wire telephone system which was designed for analogue voice communication.
+PSTN (Public Switched Telephone Network): This was originally made up of the traditional copper wire telephone system which was designed for analogue voice communication.

-ISDN (Integrated Services Digital Network) was then introduced within the PSTN in the late 1980s, a digital version of the analogue phone line which allows the transfer of voice and data over PSTN copper lines.
+ISDN (Integrated Services Digital Network): This was then introduced within the PSTN in the late 1980s, a digital version of the analogue phone line which allows the transfer of voice and data over PSTN copper lines.

 What are VoIP and SIP?